luizcieslak/pick-ems/README.md

 - **Analyze News**: Take a news article and extract:

-  1. The primary team it is written about
+  1. A summary of the article.
-  2. A summary of the article
+  2. Identify team members
   3. Whether it refers to the NFL, College, or Fantasy Football.

   We need that last bit because on ESPN's NFL site, a lot of articles get